Alex-only/AlexMaxDemo_iOS/README.md

 #### 2. Import AlexMaxAdapter

-There are two ways to introduce AlexMaxAdapter.
+There are two ways to import AlexMaxAdapter.

 Method 1: To add the source code from the "AlexMaxAdapter-xx.x.x.x/AlexMaxAdapter/AlexMaxAdapter" folder